 Against a backdrop of reasonable valuations combined with accommodative policy measures in China and a dovish shift by the Federal Reserve, we have increased the allocation to emerging markets (EM) stocks in T. Rowe Price’s multi‑asset portfolios, which are now overweight the asset class.
 The pause in Fed rate hikes and a moderating growth differential to other major developed economies should temper the U.S. dollar’s strengthening trend against EM currencies, benefiting EM equities.

-We also expect Chinese government stimulus measures and available tools to be sufficient to stabilise the country’s growth at a somewhat more moderate level, which should support the broad universe of EM stocks.
+We also expect Chinese government stimulus measures and available tools to be sufficient to stabilize the country’s growth at a somewhat more moderate level, which should support the broad universe of EM stocks.
 However, there may be a lag between policy implementation and the effect on economic activity.
 Additionally, EM equity valuations remain at attractive levels, even after the January 2019 rally, and concerns about broad EM contagion from mid‑2018 have receded meaningfully.

 U.S. Exceptionalism Ends